planttheidea/react-windowed-list/README.md

 #### useTranslate3d

 Set to `true` if you want to use `translate3d` instead of the default `translate` value for the `transform` property.
-This can be helpful on mobile devices, but is supported by fewer browsers.
+This can be more performant (especially on mobile devices), but is supported by fewer browsers.

 ## Methods